saichaitanya99/SWGP-for-Pulsar-Timing-Arrays/README.md

 --just_plot (optional, bool): If this flag is set, the script will only plot the posteriors and the time domain reconstruction, skipping any fitting procedures.

 -params_plot (optional, str): Provide the parameters you wish to plot.
 Multiple parameters can be specified.
 If this argument is omitted, all parameters will be plotted.
-The possible parameters include: efac, equad, red_noise, wn, dm_gp, gamma_sw, A_sw, and n_earth.
+The possible parameters include: efac, equad, red_noise, wn, dm_gp, gp_sw, and n_earth.

 --plot_after_fitting (optional, bool): If set, the script will show how the residuals appear before the sampling begins.
 If phase wrapping is observed in the residuals, necessary actions may need to be taken.